Traffic Management Problems

 With the current Envoy sidecar implementation, up to 100 requests may be required for weighted version distribution to be observed.

-If route rules are working perfectly for the Bookinfo sample, but similar version routing rules have no effect on your own application, it may be that your Kubernetes services need to be changed slightly.
+If route rules are working perfectly for the Bookinfo5 sample, but similar version routing rules have no effect on your own application, it may be that your Kubernetes services need to be changed slightly.
 Kubernetes services must adhere to certain restrictions in order to take advantage of Istio’s L7 routing features.
-Refer to the Requirements for Pods and Services for details.
+Refer to the Requirements for Pods and Services6 for details.

 Another potential issue is that the route rules may simply be slow to take effect.
 The Istio implementation on Kubernetes utilizes an eventually consistent algorithm to ensure all Envoy sidecars have the correct configuration including all route rules.
 A configuration change will take some time to propagate to all the sidecars.
 With large deployments the propagation will take longer and there may be a lag time on the order of seconds.